 For a mid-layer I can recommend something that is not too warm and not too heavy.
 Therefore, a good choice is a polyester fleece or just a regular hoodie/ light wool sweater.

-These would be your sunglasses, sunscreen, repellent, an umbrella/a rain poncho and a hat.
+Some other necessities would be your sunglasses, sunscreen, repellent, a rain poncho and a hat.

 Best Time to Visit Machu Picchu